For more information on each project, please click on the project in the right colum

-In the third project "Modernizing post-industrial care policies: conflict lines and coalitional dynamics", I investigate the coalitional dynamics and politics of family policy reform in continental Europe.
+in this project, I investigate the coalitional dynamics and politics of family policy reform in continental Europe.
 This is a follow-up project on my book on pensions and develops this approach for family policy, as a typical "social investment" policy field.
 On this topic, I currently work with Christine Zollinger.

 More generally, my research interests lie at the intersection of comparative politics, comparative public policy and comparative political economy.
 I have worked extensively on the dynamics of welfare state reform and institutional change over the past few years.
 Previously, I have also done research on Europeanization and its impact on national politics and policy change.